Fresh concern over ancient Pompeii after new collapse

 Pompeii was home to about 13,000 people when it was buried under ash, pumice pebbles and dust in 79 AD as it endured the force of an eruption equivalent to 40 atomic bombs.

 Two-thirds of the 66-hectare (165-acre) town has since been uncovered.
-Pompeii attracts some 2.5 million tourists each year, making it one of Italy’s most popular attractions.
-(Reporting By Philip Pullella, editing by Paul Casciato)
+Pompeii attracts some 2.5 million tourists each year, making it one of Italy’s most popular attractions. ($1 = 0.7689 euros)